lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 sh provision-demo.sh deploy msa-store-prod
 ```

-Once finished, we can browse the newly created porject and check that all Deployment Config object have been created and that they're cleraly referencing the Image Stream from Dev environment with a specific `promoteToProd` tag.
+Once finished, we can browse the newly created project and check that all Deployment Config object have been created and that they're clearly referencing the Image Stream from Dev environment with a specific `promoteToProd` tag.
 It is time to explain the promotion logic of containers from environment to environment.

 Do not forget to also add the `JBoss A-MQ 6.3 (no ssl)` component like we did into development environment using an `admin/admin` username/password combination.